 For More Information

-Your obligation to participate in the CCP and the CCP audit, as a member of Manitoba’s LPN profession, is described in the CLPNM Regulatory Bulletin on the Continuing Competence Program.
+Your obligation to participate in the CCP and the CCP audit, as a member of Manitoba’s LPN profession, is described in the CLPNM Practice Direction on the Continuing Competence Program.
+(Note: practice directions were formerly referred to as regulatory bulletins.)

 Detailed instructions on how to meet the requirements of the CCP are available in the CCP Instruction Guide.